LeQua2024/lequa2024.github.io/index.md

 For a survey of research on learning to quantify up to 2017, see [Pablo González, Alberto Castaño, Nitesh V. Chawla, Juan José del Coz: A Review on Quantification Learning.
 ACM Computing Surveys 50(5): 74:1-74:40 (2017)](https://dl.acm.org/doi/10.1145/3117807); for more recent work, check the [proceedings](http://ceur-ws.org/Vol-3052/) of [LQ 2021](https://cikmlq2021.github.io/).

-Register you and your team for participating to LeQua 2022 (and other CLEF 2022 labs too) on the [CLEF 2022 Lab registration page](https://clef2022-labs-registration.dei.unipd.it/).

 Follow us on Twitter: [@LeQua2022](https://twitter.com/LeQua2022)